Four-goat Square Zun: Discovery

-On a day in April 1938, when Jiang Jingshu (姜景舒) and his brothers Jiang Jingqiao (姜景桥) and Jiang Xiqiao (姜喜桥) living in Yueshanpu (月山铺), Huangcai Town, Ningxiang County, Hunan Province were digging to plant sweet potatoes on the mountain, they felt something hard with their hoes.
+In April 1938, when Jiang Jingshu (姜景舒) and his brothers Jiang Jingqiao (姜景桥) and Jiang Xiqiao (姜喜桥) living in Yueshanpu (月山铺), Huangcai Town, Ningxiang County, Hunan Province were digging to plant sweet potatoes on the mountain, they felt something hard with their hoes.
 It occurred to them that they also felt something hard here last year.
 At that time, they ignored it as they thought it might be a stone.
 Unexpectedly, they felt it with their hoes again that day.
 Therefore, they decided to move away the stones in the way.
 When they first hoed it, they heard a crash, then a sheet of rusty copper about 10 cm long and 8 cm wide flew out of the soil.
 One side of it was fresh, while the other side was rusty with some dim lines and patterns on its surface.
 They continued digging and a national treasure that had been sleeping soundly underground for more than 3,000 years gradually showed its magnificent appearance.
 The object was later named "Four-goat Square Zun".
 After Jiang Jingshu and his brothers unearthed the square zun, they didn't take it home until it was dark in order not to be found by others.
 However, although it was dark then, the big and heavy square zun still drew people's attention all the way through the night.